-Mary Kay Letourneau Remains a Registered Sex Offender
+Mary Kay Letourneau Is Still a Registered Sex Offender

 But Letourneau is now a level one offender, which is the lowest of three levels, West says.
 She dropped from her original level two status because it has been so many years since her last offense.

-On Tuesday, PEOPLE learned that Letourneau’s husband, Vili Fualaau, had filed for separation.
+PEOPLE learned on Tuesday that Letourneau’s former-student-turned-husband, Vili Fualaau, had filed for separation.

-The couple wed in May 2005 after she was released from prison, where she had served a seven-and-a-half year sentence on two counts of second-degree child rape in connection with her relationship wth Fualaau, which began in 1996 when he was her sixth-grade student and she was 34.
+The couple wed in May 2005 after Letourneau was released from prison, where she had been sentenced to serve seven-and-a-half years on two counts of second-degree child rape in connection with her relationship wth Fualaau, which began in 1996 when he was her sixth-grade student and she was 34.

 • Want to keep up with the latest crime coverage?
 Click here to get breaking crime news, ongoing trial coverage and details of intriguing unsolved cases in the True Crime Newsletter.